 The Trust's Board includes two independent Trustees and one interested Trustee.
 Mr. Stoll, an interested Trustee, serves as the Chairman of the Board.
 The Trustees have determined that the Trust's current leadership structure is appropriate, as it allows Trust management to communicate with each independent Trustee as and when needed, and permits each independent Trustee to be involved in each committee of the Board (each a "Committee") as well as each Board function.
 With respect to risk oversight, the Board holds four regular meetings each year to consider and address matters involving the Trust and the Fund.
 During these meetings, the Board receives reports from the Fund's administrator, transfer agent and distributor and Trust management, including the Trust's President, Mr. Stoll, and the Trust's Chief Compliance Officer, Mr. Winters, on regular quarterly items and, where appropriate and as needed, on specific issues.
-As part of its oversight function, the Board also may hold special meetings or communicate directly with the Trust's officers to address matters arising between regular meetings.
+As part of its oversight function, the Board also may hold special meetings.
 The Board has established a committee structure that includes an Audit Committee, a Nominating Committee and a Proxy Voting Committee (discussed in more detail below).
 Each of these Committees is comprised entirely of independent Trustees.